jaretclifton/Scripts/README.md

 - removeExtractedFiles.ps1
   - PowerShell script to look for items that have been extracted from torrent downloads that are 8 hours old or older and delete them.
 This still leaves the torrent and it's files in place for seeding.

+### Ombi Request Tool
+Scripts related to managing actions from Ombi.

+- ombiDBBackup.sh
+  - Bash script to automate backup jobs of the Ombi database since this functionality is not included in the application.
+- ombiBackupCleanup.sh
+  - Bash script to delete old Ombi DB backups.